Andrescalvo22/S1.03-Java-Collections-Nivell1-E3/README.md

-# 📄Descripció - Enunciat de l'exercici
+# 📄Description – Exercise Statement

-Llegir un fitxer amb països i capitals i guardar-los en un `HashMap`.
+Read a file containing countries and their capitals, and store them in a HashMap.
-L’usuari ha d’endevinar la capital de 10 països aleatoris.
+The user must guess the capital of 10 random countries.
-Al final, es desa el seu nom i puntuació al fitxer `classificacio.txt`.
+At the end, their name and score are saved in the file classificacio.txt.

-# 💻Tecnologies Utilitzades
+# 💻Technologies Used

-- Java SE 11
+Java SE 21

-- Llibreries: `HashMap`, `File`, `Scanner`, `Random`
+Libraries: HashMap, File, Scanner, Random

-- Fitxers: `countries.txt`, `classificacio.txt`
+Files: countries.txt, classificacio.txt

-- IDE (IntelliJ, Eclipse, etc.)
+IDE (IntelliJ, Eclipse, etc.)

-# 📋Requisits
+# 📋Requirements

-- Java JDK 11 o superior
+Java JDK 21 or higher

-- Coneixement bàsic de gestió de fitxers i col·leccions en Java
+Basic knowledge of file handling and collections in Java

-# 🛠️Instal·lació
+# 🛠️Installation

-1. Clonar o descarregar el projecte.
+Clone or download the project.

-2. Assegurar-se que el fitxer `countries.txt` es troba al directori del projecte.
+Make sure the file countries.txt is in the project directory.

-3. Obrir-lo en un IDE i compilar les classes.
+Open it in an IDE and compile the classes.

-# ▶️Execució
+# ▶️Execution

-1. Executar la classe principal.
+Run the main class.

-2. Introdueix el nom d’usuari quan es demani.
+Enter your username when prompted.

-3. Escriu la capital corresponent als 10 països que es mostren.
+Type the correct capital for each of the 10 displayed countries.

-4. La puntuació final es guarda a `classificacio.txt`.
+The final score will be saved to classificacio.txt.

-# 🌐Desplegament
+# 🌐Deployment

-Aquest projecte està pensat per a ser executat localment com a pràctica, per tant, no disposa d’un procés específic de desplegament.
+This project is intended to be run locally as a practice exercise, and therefore has no specific deployment process.

-# 🤝Contribucions
+# 🤝Contributions

-Fer fork, crear branca, commit i enviar pull request.
+Fork the repository, create a branch, commit your changes, and submit a pull request.